Subscribe to our blog to get articles delivered directly to your inbox

 Look for these tell-tale differences

 1) Crown and roots: If the crown--the part of the plant that connects the leaves and the roots--is brown and mushy (often a result of overwatering), the orchid is likely dead.
-However, a healthy, resting orchid has roots that are green or white and plump or firm to the touch.
+However, a healthy, resting orchid has roots that are green or green-white and are plump or firm to the touch.

 Tip: To avoid overwatering, continue to water your resting full-size, premium orchid the same as you normally would, with three ice cubes once a week.
+We know it may be tempting to change your watering habits now that the plant looks different, but we promise your plant still needs the same routine despite having no blooms.

 Tip: Make sure your orchid is getting the right amount of light.
 Place your plant in a north or east-facing window.
+If you have brighter spots in your home, you can keep your orchid there if you have something like a sheer curtain to diffuse some light.

 3) Wrinkled leaves could be a sign of low humidity.
 Phalaenopsis orchids are tropical and thrive when the humidity is between 55 and 75%.